To instruct docassemble to store user input that it receives in

 eligible_for_medicare, which is set after the user answers a series of questions, you would not want the user to be able to go back and set his or her age to 30, at least not without a reconsideration of the definition of

 eligible_for_medicare.
-Therefore, it is important that the interview author control what the user can edit.
+Therefore, it is important that the interview developer control what the user can edit.